ADVERT

 Jeremy spoke about some of the issues in society and how people with challenging socioeconomic backgrounds can struggle to be successful, stating: "I wish that there were more resources for people like me."

-The journalist, who works for the prison's newspaper, added: "Because all the resources and all the things we're taught are very limited, there wasn't very much that I could do with the information that I had."
+The journalist, who previously became the first black staff writer at Texas prison newspaper, The ECHO, added: "Because all the resources and all the things we're taught are very limited, there wasn't very much that I could do with the information that I had."

 He said his life was transformed after going to prison because he gained greater access to information.